PIPA™ Infant Car Seat

-Will my PIPA fit in my BMW 3 Series?
+Will my PIPA™ fit in my BMW 3 Series?

 Yes.
-The PIPA base fits in most vehicles without issue.
-We have found the PIPA base can be installed correctly in BMW 3 series with seat belt installation.
-The Lower Anchor installation in BMW 3 Series tends to be problematic because of the shape of the BMW vehicle seat and the location of the anchor bars in the bite of the seat bottom and seat back.
-If it becomes too difficult to install with Lower Anchor, we recommend using the vehicle’s seat belt to achieve a secure install.
+The PIPA™ series base fits in most vehicles without issue.
+We have found that the PIPA series base can be installed correctly in BMW 3 series using the lap/shoulder belt.
+The rigid latch (lower anchor) installation in BMW 3 Series tends to be difficult because of the shape of the BMW vehicle seat and the location of the anchor bars deep in the bite of the vehicle seat.
+If installing with the rigid latch becomes too problematic, we recommend using the vehicle’s seat belt to achieve a secure install.